Rēhitatanga

 Who would we advise to register:

-For employers – if your employee has a social work qualification and works in social services, the SWRB’s advice, and best practice is, they would apply to become registered for the above reasons.
+For employers – if your employee has a social work qualification and works in social services, the SWRB’s advice, and best practice is, they would apply to become registered.
 By having registered social workers, it shows your organisation supports and stands behind a fully professional workforce which adheres to the SWRB’s Code of Conduct.
 By supporting a registered social worker, regardless of whether the position is called social work, you know your staff is required to meet the standards set by the profession.
 That helps to build trust and shows the public you take your obligations to public safety seriously.

 What is social work practice?